-Helping constituents with problems is a very important part of my work as an MP.
+Helping constituents with problems is a very important part of my work.
 If you have an urgent matter and cannot wait for the next advice surgery, please contact the constituency office for help and advice.

 The next advice surgery will be held on: